 It is the human who penetrates the space of the animals or rather “immerses” himself in their space – as the title of the work conveys – thus subordniating himself to the processes of nature.
 Thompson is not concerned with a romanticized representation of the honeybee, a cute character familiar from children’s films that stands for industriousness and chasteness; instead his performance focusses on the encounter, almost a fusion as it were, of human and animal.
 The artist becomes one of them, “one animal among many” as Thompson put it in an interview.
 The artist’s bold action is unsettling, it provokes discomfort, yet also inspires admiration.
 His work tests the limits of the viewers’ imagination and promotes an extended concept of art realized in an alliance of human being and animal.

 This video shows an excerpt of the conversation.
-There’s a full-length version available after the jump.
+There’s a full-length version available below.

 Art Cologne 2009, April 22, 2009.

 > Right-click (Mac: ctrl-click) this link to download Quicktime video file.

 Mark Thompson in conversation with David Pagel at OPEN SPACE, Art Cologne 2009.
 Complete conversation (49:30 Min.):